-His hand thudded on the back of Harry's head, and the boy saw stars, but still managed to say, "The door opens the other way."
+His hand thudded on the back of Harry's head, and the boy saw stars but still managed to say, "The door opens the other way."

-Grunting to admit that his nephew was right, Vernon Dursley flung the door open and threw Harry inside, where the boy managed to trip over a book in the floor, back into the foot of the bed, and fall spectacularly into a pile of Dudley's broken toys which were still stacked along the wall.
+Grunting to admit that his nephew was right, Vernon Dursley flung the door open and threw Harry inside, where the boy managed to trip over a book in the floor, back into the foot of the bed, and fall spectacularly into a pile of Dudley's broken toys, which were still stacked along the wall.

 However, rest did not come easy.
-Harry's dreams were haunted by images of his parents' smiling faces, disappearing in a flash of green light as Voldemort's face loomed out of the back of Quirrell's head and laughed, high and cold...
+Harry's dreams were haunted by images of his parents' smiling faces disappearing in a flash of green light as Voldemort's face loomed out of the back of Quirrell's head and laughed, high and cold...
 Then that laugh turned into his uncle's, as Vernon Dursley dragged Harry out of bed by his hair and threw him down the stairs...
 Aunt Petunia and Dudley were waiting in the hallway and looking up at Uncle Vernon, laughing...
-Then Harry became aware of another voice, a low hiss, whispering from some hidden corner of the room: "Potter."
+Then Harry became aware of another voice, a low hiss, whispering from some hidden corner of the room, "Potter."

 The voice had no trace of laughter in it at all, and it seemed out of place in this dream.
 Harry tried to get up from where he had fallen, to see where it was coming from, but Dudley put a heavy foot on top of him, pinning him to the ground...
-Then a hand grasped his shoulder tightly, causing him to wince due to a bruise there, and the cold voice hissed again, "Potter."
+Then a hand grasped his shoulder tightly, causing him to wince from a bruise there, and the cold voice hissed again, "Potter."

 "Do try not to look so stupid," Snape said harshly, though his voice was still quiet as a whisper.
 "You look enough like your father as it is, Potter."